National Heart Foundation of New Zealand: Advertising campaigns

 In 2015 the foundation released a television advertisement asking viewers "who gives the most realistic performance of a heart attack?", and showing several people acting as if they are experiencing a heart attack.
 In the end, the advertisement points to a person sitting in the background.
 It was designed to teach people that heart attacks are not as dramatic as what are portrayed in cinema.
 The advertisement received multiple awards.

+In 2021, the Heart Foundation launched "Make the Right Call", an awareness campaign designed to help New Zealanders recognise the warning signs of a possible heart attack and call 111 immediately.

 Dietary advice

 The foundation recommends a diet low in saturated fat and high in unsaturated fats (monosaturated and polyunsaturated) from nuts, seeds, plant oils, avocado and oily fish to reduce heart disease risk.
-They advice that 40% of the food trolley should be filled with fruit and vegetables.
+They advise that 40% of the food trolley should be filled with fruit and vegetables.
 The foundation recommends people to replace refined grains with whole grains and consume at least three servings of whole grains per day for heart health.

 In 2017, the foundation published a Dairy and Heart Health umbrella review which found an "overall neutral effect of dairy on cardiovascular risk for the general population".
 Their position paper stated that "the evidence overall suggests dairy products can be included in a heart-healthy eating pattern and choosing reduced-fat dairy over full-fat dairy reduces risk for some, but not all, cardiovascular risk factors".

 In 2020, the foundation's Expert Nutrition Policy (ENP) issued a position statement that concluded that high consumption of red meat increases risk of heart disease and stroke by 16% therefore one should aim to reduce consumption of red meat below 350g per week and replace meat with plant sources of protein.

+In 2022, the Heart Foundation released an updated position statement on sodium, concluding that reducing sodium intake lowers blood pressure and cardiovascular risk.
+The statement recommends that adults limit sodium intake to less than 2,000mg per day – the equivalent of 5 grams or 1 teaspoon of salt – to reduce the risk of heart disease and stroke.

+In 2023, the Heart Foundation issued a position statement on alcohol, noting that any level of consumption can increase the risk of high blood pressure, heart disease and stroke, including conditions such as atrial fibrillation.
+The statement clarifies that there is no safe level of alcohol consumption for heart health and advises that people who do not drink should not start, while those who do drink should reduce their intake to minimise cardiovascular risk.